Schrödinger's cat: Bohr's interpretation

+Bohr saw no role for a human observer.

+Bohr emphasized the classical nature of measurement results.

+An "irreversible" or effectively irreversible process imparts the classical behavior of "observation" or "measurement".

-Many-worlds interpretation and consistent histories
+Many-worlds interpretation

 In 1957, Hugh Everett formulated the many-worlds interpretation of quantum mechanics, which does not single out observation as a special process.
 In the many-worlds interpretation, both alive and dead states of the cat persist after the box is opened, but are decoherent from each other.
-In other words, when the box is opened, the observer and the possibly-dead cat split into an observer looking at a box with a dead cat, and an observer looking at a box with a live cat.
-But since the dead and alive states are decoherent, there is no effective communication or interaction between them.
+In other words, when the box is opened, the observer and the possibly-dead cat split into an observer looking at a box with a dead cat and an observer looking at a box with a live cat.
+But since the dead and alive states are decoherent, there is no communication or interaction between them.

-When opening the box, the observer becomes entangled with the cat, so "observer states" corresponding to the cat's being alive and dead are formed; each observer state is entangled or linked with the cat so that the "observation of the cat's state" and the "cat's state" correspond with each other.
+When opening the box, the observer becomes entangled with the cat, so "observer states" corresponding to the cat's being alive and dead are formed; each observer state is entangled, or linked, with the cat so that the observation of the cat's state and the cat's state correspond with each other.
 Quantum decoherence ensures that the different outcomes have no interaction with each other.
-The same mechanism of quantum decoherence is also important for the interpretation in terms of consistent histories.
-Only the "dead cat" or the "live cat" can be a part of a consistent history in this interpretation.
 Decoherence is generally considered to prevent simultaneous observation of multiple states.

 A variant of the Schrödinger's cat experiment, known as the quantum suicide machine, has been proposed by cosmologist Max Tegmark.
 It examines the Schrödinger's cat experiment from the point of view of the cat, and argues that by using this approach, one may be able to distinguish between the Copenhagen interpretation and many-worlds.

 Ensemble interpretation

-The ensemble interpretation states that superpositions are nothing but subensembles of a larger statistical ensemble.
+In Ensemble interpretations, superpositions are sub-ensembles of a larger statistical ensemble.
 The state vector would not apply to individual cat experiments, but only to the statistics of many similarly prepared cat experiments.
-Proponents of this interpretation state that this makes the Schrödinger's cat paradox a trivial matter, or a non-issue.
+Proponents of these interpretations argue that this makes the Schrödinger's cat paradox a trivial matter, or a non-issue.
+When the physicist opens the box, they simply discover which subensemble that specific cat belonged to.

-This interpretation serves to discard the idea that a single physical system in quantum mechanics has a mathematical description that corresponds to it in any way.